hifiberry/roomeq/doc/api.md

 ## EQ Optimization

 The API provides advanced room EQ optimization functionality with real-time progress reporting.
-The optimization system uses scipy-based algorithms to generate parametric EQ filters that correct room response to match target curves.
+The optimization system uses a high-performance Rust-based optimizer to generate parametric EQ filters that correct room response to match target curves.

 ### Target Curves and Optimizer Presets